-Available entirely online, or as a mix of online and on campus courses!
+Available entirely online or as a mix of on campus and online courses!

 Since September 11th, the U.S. Department of Labor has been predicting that the employment of security management personnel will grow faster than all other occupations due to the threat of terrorism.
 More than at any other time, corporations are upgrading their existing security systems or contracting with private firms to secure their facilities and provide worker protection.
 This need is not expected to be short term.
 Concerns with threats to property and persons in our country will continue to grow in the years ahead.
 Trends clearly demonstrate increased demand in all aspects of investigative services, perimeter safeguards, surveillance systems, risk management, and armored car services.